Buddhist Studies

 Minor Requirements

-Students who have a strong interest in an area of study outside their major often decide to complete a minor program.
+Students with a strong interest in an area of study outside their major often decide to complete a minor program.
 These programs have set requirements.

 General Guidelines